-As International Policy Manager Emma brings a global perspective and expertise to the broad spectrum of Internet privacy and safety issues.
+As Global Policy Director Emma brings a global perspective and expertise to the broad spectrum of Internet privacy and safety issues.
 With particular focus on the United States, Europe, Oceania and parts of the Middle East she is able to interpret domestic actions and place them in an international context.

 Emma is a qualified barrister in England & Wales and has been admitted to the New York Bar.
 She graduated from Norwich Law School in 2007 with a degree in Law with French Law & Language, as well as obtaining a diplôme Universitaire d'études juridiques françaises from the Université de Strasbourg.
 Emma completed the Bar Vocational Course at BPP Law school in 2008 before passing the New York bar in 2009.
 She has considerable experience gained from working for a large international law firm as well as from legal internships in both England and the United States.

 For many years the American Academy of Pediatrics recommended no screen time for under 2’s.
 The advice was clear and easy to follow, in theory if not always in practice, parents should avoid giving their toddler a computer.
 However, technology changed but the guidance took time to update, in the meantime parenting became more complicated.
 What do you do when grandparents want to FaceTime? or when the toys that a baby has don’t have screen but do connect to the Internet?
 How does one parent in this new digital environment and what can be done to help?